Noswad123/mind-weaver/README.md

 - then you will be able to run the cli via mw

 ## Python

 - using mw visualize will run the visualizer made using PyQt

 ## TODO

 - define exactly what you want this app to do
+- Writing to the neorg.lua
+  - workspace names are duplicating but with 1 and the end
+  - The path was incorrect
 - reviewed/reviewedAt metadata
 - The ability to convert between norg and markdown
 - an interface to query my notes